 The practice had a carers' register in place and those patients had an alert on their electronic record to notify staff.
 There was a nominated carers' lead, carers were offered additional support as needed and signposted to local carers' support groups.
 We saw there were notices in the patient waiting area and on the website, informing patients how to access a number of support groups and organisations.
 The practice worked closely with Carers Leeds, which was the main carers' centre for the city.
 They encouraged carers to participate in the Leeds yellow card scheme.
-The card informs health professionals that the individual is a carer for another person and to take this into consideration if the carer becomes ill, has an accident or admitted to hospital.
-New Cross Surgery had recently held a carers' day in February, which had been reported as being well attended and successful.
+The card informs health professionals that the individual is a carer for another person and to take this into consideration if the carer becomes ill, has an accident or is admitted to hospital.